christm45/OnStep-ESP-Web-Tools/README.md

 The merged binary named merged-firmware.bin will be created in the folder you ran the command from.

 THis is the binary you need to use.

+I made a powershell script to help automate the creation of the bin and manifest files. bin_maker.ps1